 With regard to DMs, in general, a good ratio to employ is one DM to every five characters, with additional DMs assigned to specific items or objects as necessary.
 One might consider splitting up the DMs' responsibilities by plotline, item, character or combat.
 Anti-Tropes While not expressly forbidden or frowned upon, tropes involving time-travel, hostage situations, character switches, and telepathy tend to be quite difficult to pull off, and should be used sparingly and with caution, if at all.
 Be very careful when writing romance into a LARP - it is often best simply to avoid it, both because it is rather difficult to role-play passionate romance with a stranger, and because one is never aware of the real-life subtleties of any given casting pool.
-Established relationships such as longstanding marriages work best.
+Established relationships such as long-standing marriages work best.
 Always be aware of what may or may not be offensive to players.
-One is writing for a general audience that must by necessity become fairly heavily emotionally involved in the storyline, and some players may find certain plotlines or characteristics disturbing, unpleasant, or simply uninteresting.
-When employing poison as a plot point, try and find some way to allow the players to eat regardless of whether or not their character is attempting to avoid poison, which, just generally, requires very careful DM regulation.
-If one is writing in a non-fantasy setting, do try and do some research into the mechanics of poison, and allow them to affect the plot in a realistic way (i.e., don't try to write in a poison that kills instantly and untraceably).
-Never allow any real weapons to be used in a LARP.
+One is writing for a general audience that must by necessity become fairly heavily emotionally involved in the storyline, and some players may find certain plotlines or characteristics disturbing, unpleasant, or simply uninteresting. and find some way to allow the players to eat regardless of whether or not their character is attempting to avoid poison, which, just generally, requires very careful DM regulation.
+If one is writing in a nonfantasy setting, do try and do some research into the mechanics of poison, and allow them to affect the plot in a realistic way (i.e., don't try to Never allow any real weapons to be used in a LARP.